R&H Logo

 Restraining orders during divorce are sought for different reasons.
 For instance, a spouse who experienced domestic violence may obtain a civil protection order to thwart retaliatory violence.
 Divorce can also provoke an angry spouse to seek revenge by trying to get an unwarranted restraining order that could hurt your case outcome overall.

-In either case, your divorce attorney will help you file or respond to a civil protection order.
+Either way, your divorce attorney will help you file or respond to a civil protection order.

 8. Reduce Uncivil Communication